gpalou4/iNMDeff/README.md

 | **geneID**            | ENSEMBL gene identifier.
 Included as a categorical covariate to account for between-gene variability. |
 | **transcriptLength**  | Total length of the transcript (sum of exon lengths, in bp).
 Controls for the bias that longer transcripts accumulate more reads. |

+Our highest-confidence NMD targets comprise the "NMD Consensus" gene set (available at Supplementary Table S4), which includes all genes and their matched NMD target-control transcript pairs.
+Additional gene sets are available upon [request](https://github.com/gpalou4/iNMDeff/tree/main?tab=readme-ov-file#contact)

-By comparing each NMD target transcript against its paired control from the same gene, we establish an internal control.
+Note that by comparing each NMD target transcript against its paired control from the same gene, we establish an internal control.
 This approach effectively accounts for potential confounders affecting trans-gene expression levels.
 For instance, CNAs or transcription factors might alter the expression of one transcript without affecting the other.
 Such discrepancies are particularly pertinent if comparing transcripts across different genes.
 Although we already exclude genes overlapping with CNAs, this internal control further ensures the robustness of our analysis against such confounding factors.

 ### Allele-Specific Expression (ASE) iNMDeff method